haacked/haacked.com/_posts/archived/2005-05-02-how-to-have-the-benefits-of-tables-and-eat-your-css-cake-too.aspx.markdown

 ---
 layout: post
-title: "How to Have the Benefits of Tables and Eat Your CSS Cake Too"
+title: How to Have the Benefits of Tables and Eat Your CSS Cake Too
 date: 2005-05-02 -0800
 comments: true
 disqus_identifier: 2921
 categories: []
+redirect_from: "/archive/2005/05/01/how-to-have-the-benefits-of-tables-and-eat-your-css-cake-too.aspx/"
 ---

 You've heard CSS purists beat it into you over and over again that "[Tables are bad](http://www.stopdesign.com/articles/throwing_tables/), umkaaay?".
 But man, what a pain when you're trying to do something as